Fahadukr/fastapi-cacher/README.md

   return {"id": 1, "name": "Item Name"}
 ```

-### `cache.cached` decorator arguments:
+### `cache.cached` decorator arguments with defaults:

-- `timeout`: Timeout in seconds.
+- `timeout` (int) = `None`: Timeout in seconds.
 Set to `0` to never expire.
 If not specified, the default timeout
   from the cache config is used.
 A pre-calculated values in the cache_config can be used, e.g.,
   `cache_config.ONE_HOUR`, `cache_config.ONE_DAY`, etc.
+- `sliding_expiration` (bool) = `None`: If True, the expiration time will be reset on every access.
+If set, it
+  overwrites the cache_config setting.
-- `namespace`: Allows scoping of cache keys.
-Default: "".
+- `namespace` (str) = `""`: Allows scoping of cache keys.
-- `query_params`: Consider URL query parameters for caching.
-Default: True.
+- `query_params` (book) = `True`: Consider URL query parameters for caching.
-- `json_body`: Include requests JSON body in the cache string key.
-Default: False.
+- `json_body` = `False`: Include requests JSON body in the cache string key.
-- `require_auth_header`: Include the Authorization header in the cache string key.
-Default: False.
+- `require_auth_header` = `False`: Include the Authorization header in the cache string key.
   If set to True, the Authorization header is required in the request and if not present - Raises `HTTPException(401)`.

+## More about the sliding expiration mechanism:

+The sliding expiration mechanism resets the expiration time of a cached item each time it is accessed.
+This means the
+item will only be deleted if it is not accessed for the specified timeout period.

+- Global Setting: Set in `CacheConfig` to apply by default to all endpoints.
+- Individual Setting: Can be overridden in the `cache.cached` decorator for specific endpoints.

 ### Clearing the Cache